 - Objective

 - Perceptron: Local Field of a Neuron

 - Perceptron: One Neuron Structure

 - Deriving the Algorithm

 - Under Linear Separability Convergence happens!!!

 - Proof

 - Algorithm Using Error-Correcting

 - Final Perceptron Algorithm (One Version)

-- Other Algorithms for the Perceptron
+- The Winnow Algorithm

+- Parallel Implementations

-A linear least-squares filter has two distinctive characteristics hus, expressing the error
+A linear least-squares filter has two distinctive characteristics [5]

-- First, the single neuron around which it is built is linear. - The cost function $J\left(\boldsymbol{w} \right)$ used to design the filter consists of the sum of error squares.
+- First, the single neuron around which it is built is linear. - $\bullet~$ The cost function $J\left(\boldsymbol{w}\right)$ used to design the filter consists of the sum of error squares.